UMAS for Members is our on-line registration, enrolment and member management system for new and returning users.

 Courses are offered on a two semester basis (Feb-June & July-December) for paid up members.
+Currently available courses can be viewed in the Course Program.
 Other activities include: workshops, outings, meetings, special interest groups and book club.
 One-off events are also offered as the opportunities arise.
 These are advertised on our Events page.

 Model rules (Associations) 2016